-Creating a script breakdown is all about identifying various "elements" in a scene to better understand its shooting requirements.
-In this post, we'll review the process of marking (or "tagging") scenes to create a script breakdown.
+Creating a script breakdown is when you tag various “elements” in a scene to better understand its shooting requirements.

 1. Read the script as if you were a viewer

 Before you mark anything on the script, read the script from an audience’s perspective.
 You only have one first impression of the story, so give yourself a chance to connect to it.

-2. Scan the script for formatting errors
+2. Scan for script formatting errors

 - Scene locations should be phrased consistently throughout the script.